Oicanji/PyCompare/README.md

 # PyCompare
-Compare CVS, PDF and EXCELL files in py.
+Compare CSV, PDF and EXCELL files in py.